-I have lots of clients that come to me because they have already bought a “publishing package.”
-I ask where they got it from and they respond with any variety of vanity publishers, to which I tell them that Amazon or Smashwords would have published it for free.
+I have lots of clients who come to me because they have already bought a “publishing package.”
+I ask where they got it from, and they respond with any variety of vanity publishers, to which I tell them that Amazon or Smashwords would have published it for free.

-The list of things included in their “package” is long and seems pretty impressive, especially the “Hollywood” packages that promises you’ll be a screen star.
-Another brightly colored bauble that gets my clients’ attentions is the proclamation that such and such a big star published with us.
+The list of things included in their “package” is long and seems pretty impressive, especially the “Hollywood” packages that promise you’ll be a screen star.
+Another brightly colored bauble that gets my clients’ attention is the proclamation that such-and-such a big star published with us.
 No they didn’t.
 They published with your traditional publisher counterpart.
-It’s like saying you’re an American, but live in Canada.
-I mean technically you are a North American because you live on that continent, but everyone just refers to people from the United States of America as Americans and to those from Canada as Canadians.
+It’s like saying you’re an American, but you live in Canada.
+I mean, technically, you are a North American because you live on that continent, but everyone just refers to people from the United States of America as Americans and to those from Canada as Canadians.
 It’s deliberately misleading.

 Now, this doesn’t mean that people from the United States of America should be the only ones called Americans, but that’s a topic for a political blog and not one on writing and self-publishing.

 What I am going to do in this blog post series is try to walk you through exactly what these publishers have to offer.
-This will be a four part series, so stay tuned in for the next couple posts as well.
+This will be a four-part series, so stay tuned for the next few posts as well.
 Today we will just be covering the basics.
 The other three will be about the cheapest publishing package, the most expensive publishing package, and then a conclusion.

-I hit the packages button up in the corner and am brought to a flashy chart that offers me 7 different publishing packages ranging from $900-$13,000.
-The chart is beyond impressive looking and I’m immediately dreaming about what I can do with my awesome book!
+I hit the packages button up in the corner and am brought to a flashy chart that offers me 7 different publishing packages ranging from $900 to $13,000.
+The chart is beyond impressive looking, and I’m immediately dreaming about what I can do with my awesome book!
 I have to stop myself from getting excited because I do all these on a regular basis.
 For Freeeee!

 I’m not going to take time to talk about the finer points of copyright law, so look here: http://writersrelief.com/blog/2012/06/copyright-law-for-your-book-novel-story-or-poems/

-Though I would like you to know that the moment that you put your book into a readable form, that it’s copyright belongs to you, so you don’t have to officially get a copyright.
+Though I would like you to know that the moment you put your book into a readable form, its copyright belongs to you, so you don’t have to officially get a copyright.
 However, if you are publishing, it’s a nice idea to have the extra protection associated with applying for a US copyright.